 Recommendation: We recommend that, when possible, responsibilities for authorization,

 recording, and maintaining custody of assets be assigned to different employees.
+In situations

 where this is not possible, we recommend the implementation of certain transaction review